autumnchris/resources-for-web-developers/README.md

 ### MOOCs
 Name | Description | Cost
 ---- | ----------- | ----
-[Programming for the Web with JavaScript](https://www.edx.org/course/programming-for-the-web-with-javascript) | Taught by the University of Pennsylvania on edX, this course teaches how to develop modern web apps using JavaScript, HTML, and CSS, as well as frameworks for both the front-end and the back-end. | Free to take, certificate is Paid
 [CS50's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) | Taught by Harvard University on edX, and one of the most well-known programming MOOCs, this course covers introductory computer science concepts and algorithms using C, Python, and JavaScript. | Free to take, certificate is Paid
 [CS50's Introduction to Programming with Python](https://www.edx.org/course/cs50s-introduction-to-programming-with-python) | Taught by Harvard University on edX, an introduction to programming using Python. | Free to take, certificate is Paid
 [CS50's Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) | Taught by Harvard University on edX, and a continuation of [CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x), this course goes deeper into the languages of Python and JavaScript by teaching web app development using frameworks like Django and React.  | Free to take, certificate is Paid